-Plant leaves are made up of mostly water, and when they are removed from the plant they begin to wilt and lose water.
-Tea leaves are no exception to this, in the field, they are made up of mostly water, when they are plucked the leaves begin to wilt, we call this process withering in the tea industry.
-As tea leaves wither, their cell walls begin to break down and the chemical components inside come in contact with one another and with oxygen, a reaction called oxidation.
+Plant leaves are made up of mostly water, when they are removed from the plant they begin to wilt and lose water.
+Tea leaves are no exception to this.
+In the field, they are made up of mostly water, when they are plucked the leaves begin to lose water or wilt, a process called withering in the tea industry.
+As tea leaves wither, their cell walls begin to break down and the chemical components inside come in contact with oxygen and each another, spurring on a group of reactions we call oxidation.
 Over the years, tea producers have learned to control the natural tendency of tea leaves to wither and oxidize in order to produce a finished tea that has a desirable appearance, aroma, flavor, and taste using methods we’ll refer to as tea processing.

-Amazingly, for hundreds of years tea masters have produced wonderful teas using principles of withering and oxidation with no knowledge of the underlying chemistry.
-From what we know today, the most important compounds in fresh tea leaves responsible for producing made teas with desirable appearance, aroma, flavor, and taste are polyphenols, amino acids, enzymes, pigments, carbohydrates, alkaloids, minerals and many volatile flavor and aromatic compounds.
+Amazingly, for hundreds of years tea makers have produced drinkable teas using principles of withering and oxidation with no knowledge of the underlying chemistry.
+From what we know today, the most important compounds in fresh tea leaves responsible for producing teas with desirable appearance, aroma, flavor, and taste are: polyphenols, amino acids, enzymes, pigments, carbohydrates, methylxanthines, minerals and many volatile flavor and aromatic compounds.
 These components undergo changes during tea processing to produce what we’ll call a ‘finished’ or ‘made’ tea – one that has been processed and is ready for packaging or steeping.
 Let’s take a look at each of these compounds beginning with the most abundant, polyphenols.

 In steeped tea, polyphenols are largely responsible for astringency.
 The term polyphenol simply refers to a categorization of compounds composed of many phenolic groups, hence the name poly-phenol.
 These compounds are plant metabolites produced as a defense against insects and other animals and are the most abundant compounds in tea comprising as much as 30-40% of both freshly plucked tea leaves and solids in tea liquor1.
 They are derived from amino acids via sunlight and therefore tea grown in the shade has a smaller concentration of polyphenols and a higher concentration of amino acids2.
 The bud and first leaf have the highest concentration of polyphenols and polyphenol levels decrease in each leaf moving down the plant3.
 There are an estimated 30,000 polyphenolic compounds in tea4, flavonoids are arguably the most important group of polyphenols in tea and are the source of the many health claims surrounding tea, and specifically tea antioxidants.
 Within the flavonoid group, flavanols (also known as flavan-3-ols) are the most prevalent.
 Flavanols are also referred to as tannins, and during oxidation are converted to theaflavins and thearubigins—the compounds responsible for the dark color and robust flavors notably present in black teas.
 The major flavanols in tea are: catechin (C), epicatechin (EC), epicatechin gallate (ECG), gallocatechin (GC), epigallocatechin (EGC), and epigallocatechin gallate (EGCG).
 EGCG is the most active of these catechins and is often the subject of studies regarding tea antioxidants.
 Tea flavanols are sometimes collectively referred to as catechins.
 Besides flavanols, tea flavonoids also include flavonols, flavones, isoflavones, and anthocyanins; all of which contribute to the color of a tea’s infusion and its taste.